maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Decisions that we make every day have trade offs and it is important that we understand what characteristics we are optimising for with a given design.

+A well designed distributed system will be fault tolerant, highly available, consistent, recoverable and transparent to the end user.

 - **Fault tolerant** - Can recover from component failures without performing incorrect actions
 - **Highly available** - Can restore operations, allowing it to resume service after a component has failed
 - **Consistent** - Can coordinate actions by multiple components in the presence of concurrency and failure